CDCgov/irma-core/docs/TRIMMER.md

 ## Paired Reads

 Some sequencers (including Illumina sequencers) generate reads from both ends of the DNA fragments, resulting in two FASTQ files of paired reads.
-To handle these, you can optionally include a second FASTQ file as input.
-For paired read output, you can include two output files, or if only a single output file is provided, the paired reads will be interleaved.
+To handle these, you can optionally include a second FASTQ file as *input*.
+For paired read *output*, you can include two output files, or if only a single output file is provided, the paired reads will be interleaved.

 ### Widowed or Orphaned Reads